sdv-dev/SDV/README.md

 Below there is a short example about how to use SDV to model and sample a dataset composed of relational tables.

+**NOTE**: In order to be able to run this example, please make sure to have cloned the repository and execute these commands inside it, as they rely on some of the demo data included in it.

 ## Using the SDV class

 The easiest way to use SDV in Python is using the SDV class imported from the root of the package: